Vision-as-Inverse-Graphics Agent via Interleaved Multimodal Reasoning

-It aligns with the emerging notion of ``thinking with images'', but in a substantially richer setting: rather than relying on simple 2D image operations (\eg, crop/zoom), \ours{} reasons through a graphics engine whose action space is comprehensive, includes camera poses, 3D geometry, materials, lighting, visibility, timestamp, etc. In a nutshell, this agent thinks with a graphics engine.
+It aligns with the emerging notion of ``thinking with images'', but in a substantially richer setting: rather than relying on simple 2D image operations (\eg, crop/zoom), \ours{} reasons through a graphics engine whose action space is comprehensive, including camera poses, 3D geometry, materials, lighting, visibility, timestamps, etc. In a nutshell, this agent thinks with a graphics engine.

-In practice, we equip the agent with (i) a skill library of generation and verification tools and (ii) an evolving context memory, as shown in~\cref{fig:framework}.
-Concretely, the agent alternates between generator and verifier roles using these tools: During generation, it uses generation tools such as \texttt{make\_plan} to plan and write the scene programs, and then executes them to construct states.
-During verification, it uses verification tools such as \texttt{set\_camera}, \texttt{investigate} to actively probe the scene with viewpoint control and inspection, and then summarizes discrepancies and suggestions in natural language.
-Tool-assisted observations are then written into an evolving context memory that retains recent plans, code diffs, and render history, stabilizing long-horizon reasoning while avoiding context bloat.

-\ours is task-agnostic.
-The perceptual verification process of \ours requires no auxiliary predictors or differentiable renderers, relying only on the agent's interpretation of differences between renders and input images.
-This design makes the approach broadly applicable: It can edit 3D scenes, reconstruct 3D scenes from scratch (\cref{fig:3d_reconstruction}), create 4D physical interaction (\cref{fig:4d_reconstruction}), and edit 2D documents like PowerPoint (\cref{fig:verifier_traj}).
-Empirically, \ours improves various base models significantly across existing benchmarks.
-It improves one-shot graphics editing on BlenderGym (\textit{+35.32\%} on average) and slide generation on SlideBench (\textit{+117.17\%} on average).